 Derek Schuurman’s biography

 Derek and Carina Schuurman I grew up in a northern suburb of Toronto where I developed early interest in electronics and ham radio.
 The Bible tells us that God has chosen the “time and place” in which we live (Acts 17:26).
 I am grateful that I was born in a time that brought the invention of the first computer on a chip, the introduction of the first personal computers, the Internet, and many other exciting technologies that have since changed the world.
-I tinkered with many of the early personal computers, beginning with a Timex Sinclair ZX-81 (which I purchased with money earned from my paper route) and other early personal computers like the Vic-20, C-64, Commodore PET, and early IBM PC’s.
+I tinkered with many of the early personal computers, beginning with the ZX81 (which I purchased with money earned from my paper route) and other early personal computers like the Vic-20, C-64, Commodore PET, and early IBM PC’s.
 I am grateful that my vocation eventually brought me to a place where I was encouraged to think more deeply about how how faith informs our work in technology.
 I am also grateful that my earlier years of tinkering as a hobbyist could inspire some of my later work with platforms like the Raspberry Pi, including being able to share my delight in computing with folks in various majority world countries.

 Meeting Carina